AI Impact Brief

 The 2025 report also introduced a fifth metric—Rework Rate—measuring the percentage of unplanned deployments to fix user-facing bugs.
 It captures exactly the hidden cost that throughput metrics miss: shipping faster without shipping better.

-DORA isn't alone.
-Five major 2025 reports tell the same story from different angles:
+Five major 2025 reports independently arrived at the same conclusion.

 Up from 31%.
 "Almost right" code is the #1 frustration.